tranchess/contract-core/spec/README_EXCHANGE.md

 The [`Staking`](../contracts/Staking.sol) contract stores tokenized shares and makes them available for exchange and rewards.
 Each `Staking` corresponds to 1 instance of `Reward`, 1 instance of `Fund`, and thus 3 instances of the `Share` token contract.
 It accepts deposit or withdraw requests from one of the `Share` token, and accumulates the rewards with the help from `Reward`.

-In addition, it keeps the history of the global integral, ∫(rate \* balance / totalSupply dt) from the last Conversion till checkpoint, the most recent per-account integrals, and per-account claimable rewards.
+In addition, it keeps the history of the global integral, ∫(rate \* balance / totalSupply dt) from the last rebalance till checkpoint, the most recent per-account integrals, and per-account claimable rewards.
 It is invoked whenever deposits are changed and accumulate the rewards for the accounts involved.

 1. Deposit Token M/A/B
 1. Withdraw Token M/A/B